 Fax: (254) 710-3574

-In addition to performing the standard clarinet repertoire, Dr. Qian also collects, performs, records and commissions new music for clarinet by Chinese composers.
-This music– written by well know composers (Chen Yi and Zhou Long for example) born in China or raised in Chinese families– explores the confluence of Chinese cultural elements and Western art music.
-Collectively, they present an impressive list of international accolades and accomplishments.
-The release of his first CD in the USA, East Meets West–Clarinet Music by Chinese Composers (Albany Records, 2012) represents the culmination of this work.
-Qian also performed this music in a solo recital at the ICA Clarinetfest 2013 conference in Assisi, Italy.
-Currently, he is working on his second East Meets West- More Clarinet Music by Chinese Composers (Albany Records, 2014).
-It would be a world premiere recording which would feature music written for clarinet and electronic music, and pieces with Chinese traditional instruments such as Zheng and Sheng.
+In addition to performing the standard clarinet repertoire, Dr. Qian also collects, performs, records, and commissions new music for clarinet by Chinese composers.
+Those compositions - written by well-known composers born in China or raised in a Chinese family (e.g. Chen Yi, Bright Sheng and Zhou Long) - explore the confluence of Chinese cultural elements and Western art music.
+Collectively, they have gleaned an impressive list of international accolades and accomplishments.
+The release of his first CD in the US, East Meets West - Clarinet Music by Chinese Composers (Albany Records, 2012) represents the culmination of the first major phase of this work.
+Dr. Qian also performed this music in a solo recital at the ICA Clarinetfest 2013 conference in Assisi, Italy.
+This CD would be his second CD of the same series.

 Qian holds a Bachelor of Music degree from Baylor University, where he was a student of Richard Shanley, and a Master of Music degree and a Doctor of Musical Arts degree from the Eastman School of Music, where he studied with Kenneth Grant and as the last private student of Stanley Hasty.
 Qian is the founding director of Baylor Clarinet Choir and Chamber Music Festival, Virtuosi Chamber Winds, a group specializing in large wind chamber music, and the Amadeus Youth Clarinet Ensemble, a training ensemble for high school students in the USA.